akouz/HBnode/AVR64DD32/Hardware/Readme.md

 Connector P4 for UPDI programmer/debugger, such as PicKit4.
 Bootloader can be programmed via P4.

 Connector P3 for a I2C programmer or for external monitor based on FT200XD.
-I2C programmer writes application code into serial EEPROM, after reset bootloader copies EEPROM into program memory.
+I2C programmer writes application code into serial EEPROM U1, after reset bootloader copies EEPROM into program memory.